pawelngei/alxd.org/content/49en_ministry_for_the_future.md

 Kim Stanley Robinson does not shy away from exploring really hard topics like the role of violence and eco-terrorism within societal transformation.
 The openness of his approach caused quite a big controversy, to the point of a [mysteriously malfunctioning microphone](https://www.youtube.com/watch?v=WF7j7J84Tdk&t=2280s) during one of his panels at the University of Zurich.

 <sustainability>
 The "...Sustainability" welcomes us to a multi-faceted exploration of different forms of violence, its targets, perpetrators and consequences both for the individuals and communities.
-It gives us a quick overview of the history of civil right movements worldwide and illustrates the mechanisms of backlash from the states, now armed with both physical and online surveillance tools.
+It gives us a quick overview of the history of civil rights movements worldwide and illustrates the mechanisms of backlash from the states, now armed with both physical and online surveillance tools.
 I think that writing the characters' and communities' decisions as ambiguous and leaving the reader with some open questions was a really thoughtful and grounded choice.
 </sustainability>

 <future>